knightazura/ghost-sdk/Import-format.md

 `"data": { "posts": [{...}, ...], "tags": [], "posts_tags": [], "users": [], "roles_users": []}`

 The data block contains all of the posts, tags, and users that you want to import into your blog, as well as relationships between posts and tags and users and roles.
 Each item that you include should be an array of objects.

+#### Users

+With 0.5 comes the ability to import multiple users into your blog.
+Any user in the file who has an email address which matches the email address of a user already in your database will be ignored.
+Any user with a new email address will be imported and their account set to locked so that they must reset their password to login.

+#### Linking objects to users

+If you want to link your posts, tags, etc to the user they were authored/created/published by you can do so by specifying an id relative to a user id in the file.
+So, if you have a user with `id: 2` in your file, and a post with `author_id: 2` that post will be set to be authored by that user.

+Please note that as a special case, any reference to a `user` with `id: 1`, i.e. `created_by: 1` or `author_id: 1` where there is no user with that id in the import file, will be assumed to refer to the user who has the `owner` role.

 ```